 - 1. Re-suspend cell pellet in Hypotonic Buffer (refer to Table 4 for optimal volumes) by pipetting and incubate sample for 10 minutes at 4°C. For efficient cell lysis, flick the tube every few minutes to prevent the cells settling at the bottom of the tube. - 2.
-Centrifuge the hypotonic slurry at 5000xg for 5 minutes at 4°C to collect the nuclei. - 3.
+Centrifuge the hypotonic slurry at 5000 x g for 5 minutes at 4°C to collect the nuclei. - 3.
 Discard the supernatant and re-suspend the pellet in Lysis Buffer (ensure the Lysis Buffer has been prewarmed prior to use to ensure all precipitates are fully dissolved, refer to Table 4) and incubate samples at 4°C for 10 minutes.
 Flick the tube every few minutes to prevent the cells settling at the bottom of the tube for efficient nuclear lysis. - 4.
-Centrifuge the samples for 10 minutes at maximum speed at 4°C and transfer the supernatant to a clean dry 1.5 ml microcentrifuge tube. - 5.
-Add 1 μl of PIC to the samples and mix. - 6.
+Sonicate the samples until the desired lengths of DNA fragments are achieved (100-500 bp). - 5.
+Centrifuge the samples for 10 minutes at maximum speed at 4°C and transfer the supernatant to a clean dry 1.5 ml microcentrifuge tube. - 6.
+Add 1 μ l of PIC to the samples and mix. - 7.
 Chromatin samples are now ready for IP.
 Chromatin stocks can be stored at -80°C for a maximum of 2 months.

 N.B.
-It is recommended that the shearing efficiency of each chromatin stock is analysed at this stage (step 2d).
+It is recommended that the shearing efficiency of each chromatin stock is analysed at this stage.
 Shearing efficiency varies greatly and will need to be optimised and confirmed separately, checking the size of the fragments on an agarose gel such as described in the following quantification section (Step 2d).